Names and Attributes

 president of loss prevention for the National Retail Federation.
 Analysts say the increase has been fueled by the

-opioid epidemic and by the growing understanding among criminals that theft can be quick, easy and
+opioid epidemic and by the growing understanding among criminals that theft can be quick, easy and profitable.

 In a well choreographed assault, Moraca says, thieves can clear shelves of thousands of dollars’ worth of goods in

 “And that’s happening in multiples,” he says.
 “It’s not just a group that gets together and wants to steal.
-These
+These are

-are groups that already exist for criminal purposes,” such as drug trafficking and human trafficking.
+groups that already exist for criminal purposes,” such as drug trafficking and human trafficking.

 “These are hardened criminals, and they get into organized retail crime because it’s extremely profitable.”…

-“The individuals who are doing the shoplifting have become extremely dangerous, much more than anyone
+“The individuals who are doing the shoplifting have become extremely dangerous, much more than anyone would

-and asset protection personnel have become common.
+protection personnel have become common.

 “It can be the slightest thing that triggers that act of violence,” he says.
 “I just don’t think the average person